 I find that George and Chopin have much to offer each other.
 Chopin reveals to George that the struggle of art is the struggle of life while she reveals to him that he needs to reunite with the world of the living in order to create art.
 Only together do the two connect with each other, with life and with art, creating their world as would a god the likes of Corambe.

-As it turns out, and I suspected as such, the depiction of George Sand is rather accurate in personality, regardless of the fictionlized version of her relationship with Chopin and my understanding of Sand has only been enhanced by internet inquiries.
-Generally speaking, Judy Davis’ skilful characterization personified Sand’s ability to avoid pigeonholing herself within any one particular category.
+As it turns out, and I suspected as such, the depiction of George Sand is rather accurate in personality, regardless of the fictionalized version of her relationship with Chopin and my understanding of Sand has only been enhanced by internet inquiries.
+Generally speaking, Judy Davis’ skillful characterization personified Sand’s ability to avoid pigeonholing herself within any one particular category.
 Still, while I never expect a film to incorporate every aspect of a person’s character or story, I find it interesting that Sand’s politics factored in so little within the narrative of Impromptu.
-According to?the George Sand biography from Ohio University, she produced a great number of written propaganda pieces for the revolution and the provisional government:
+According to the George Sand Biography from Ohio University, she produced a great number of written propaganda pieces for the revolution and the provisional government:

 Sand appealed to Louis Napoleon for clemency and amnesty for many of the people implicated in the revolution.
 She was granted at least two audiences, and through her intervention some were saved from execution, others given commuted sentences.
 Thirteen political detainees of the Indre region were spared exile of prison.
 She literally pled the cause of hundreds of people, including Bakunin whom she defended in a letter to Karl Marx (July 20, 1848).
 But she herself was crushed by disappointment, and retreated to literature for solace (see the two prefaces to La Petite Fadette) and to writing her memoirs, Histoire de ma vie, in which she alluded to the revolution only in Aesopian terms.